 In 2015, she released what has been hailed as "the lost 2Tone album", 'Rhoda Dakar sings The Bodysnatchers', including many previously unrecorded tracks.
 It was crowd funded through Pledgemusic, reaching the target in just 16 days!
 Featuring old friends from The Specials, Horace Panter and Lynval Golding, plus the cream of current Ska scene musicians.
 It was launched on Halloween at London's Jazz Café to the delight of many fans from back in the day.

-The LoTek Four, Vol I EP is Rhoda's latest release.
+The LoTek Four, Vol II EP was released on 26 October 2018.
 Beautifully packaged and available on four track vinyl and vinyl effect CD.
 Recorded at Paul Weller's Black Barn Studio on a day trip.
 Volume I features her regular band playing live, all together and vibing off each other.
 The EP has a great old skool feel; wonderfully mixed and produced by Ska/Reggae guitarist Lenny Bignell and then mastered by Mr Dubstep, Jason Goz.
 So, even when the tunes are jazzy, there's a nod to the blues dance.
 As a reaction to this year's school shootings in Florida, Rhoda has recorded a version of Sam Cooke's 'A Change Is Gonna Come', her modified lyrics reflecting the young people's plight and fightback.

 Rhoda has a neat sideline in writing sleeve notes and has curated a brace of compilation albums, 'Ska Madness' volumes 1 (for which she just received a gold record) and 2.
 Having first trod the boards at the end of the Sixties, she now draws on her considerable experience to teach vocals and performance to some very talented young people.
-However, her most recent divergence was hosting the Literary Stage at Rebellion Punk Festival and December 2016's Concert For Corbyn at the Brighton Dome!
+As a compere, Rhoda has hosted the Literary Stage at Rebellion Punk Festival and December 2016's Concert For Corbyn at the Brighton Dome!